Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Main characterization

+Note that although the equation $u^\ast (\cdot; X, R_N) = u^\ast (\cdot; X, R'_N)$ is expressed using 0--1 normalized value functions, this axiom does not claim that the social evaluation should be based on the 0--1 normalization of individual utilities.
+Rather, this equation simply means that each individual's taste over outcomes remains unchanged across the two problems $(X, R_N)$ and $(X, R'_N)$.

+The next axiom pertains to an independence property with respect to expansions of the feasible set.
+The most well-known independence axiom (in the social choice context) is Arrow's independence of irrelevant alternatives.
+In our framework, it is formalized as follows: For all $(X, R_N ) , (X', R'_N ) \in \mathcal{D}$, if $X\subset X'$ and $R'_N$ coincides with $R_N$ on $F_X$, then $\mathbf{R} (X' , R'_N) $ coincides with $\mathbf{R} (X, R_N )$ on $F_X$.
+That is, this property requires that the social evaluation of the original alternatives remain invariant to expansions of the feasible set as long as individual preferences over the originally feasible acts remain unchanged.
+Under this axiom, information about how individuals evaluate the outcomes in $X'\backslash X$ is irrelevant for the evaluation of acts whose consequences lie only in $X$.
+As shown by \citet{arrow2012social}, imposing the independence axiom together with the Paretian requirement leads to dictatorship (although their framework is different from ours).

+To motivate our axiom of independence across problems, we further discuss a concern regarding Arrow's independence of irrelevant alternatives in the present framework.
 Consider a two-person society with feasible outcomes $x$ and $y$.
 Suppose that one individual prefers $x$ to $y$, whereas the other prefers $y$ to $x$.
-For the constant acts $x$ and $y$, it would be natural that the society evaluates them as in the indifferent relation because the two individuals have opposite opinions.
-However, once a new outcome $z$ becomes available, where the former individual strictly prefers it the most and the latter strictly prefers it the least, $x$ and $y$ are no longer necessarily considered indifferent because $y$ seems to be a middle-of-the-road alternative for the society, and ranking $y$ higher than $x$ could be justifiable.
-Such an expansion in feasible outcome sets can be regarded as ``essential'' since the emergence of the new alternative (i.e., $z$ in this example) makes the social evaluations of the existing alternatives different.
-In contrast, if a new outcome $z'$ that both individuals rank in second place becomes feasible instead of $z$, there is \textit{no} reason that social preferences should change over the acts constructed from the originally feasible outcomes (i.e., $x$ and $y$).
-We focus only on the latter type of change in feasible sets and require that the social ranking be invariant for these changes.
+For the constant acts $x$ and $y$, it would be natural for society to evaluate them as indifferent because the two individuals hold opposite opinions.
+Now, suppose that a new outcome $z$ becomes available, and the first individual strictly prefers it the most, whereas the second strictly prefers it the least.
+Clearly, Arrow's independence axiom requires that society remain indifferent between $x$ and $y$ after the expansion.
+However, in the new problem, $x$ is a middle-of-the-road alternative for society, and ranking $x$ higher than $y$ could be justified.
+This expansion is not an irrelevant change for society because $z$ gives utility levels that were not achievable in the original problem, and adding $z$ can significantly change the relative positions of $x$ and $y$.

+In contrast, suppose a new outcome $z'$, which gives each individual the average utility level of $x$ and $y$, becomes feasible in place of $z$.
+Then, since there is an event $E$ that both individuals believe will occur with probability $1/2$ (cf.\ Lyapunov's convexity theorem), the originally feasible act $xEy$ gives both individuals the same utility level of $z'$. \footnote{For Lyapunov's convexity theorem, see Theorem~13.33 of \citet{AB2006Math}.} In this case, the new outcome $z'$ can be regarded as ``redundant,'' and hence, there is no reason for society to change the preference over the acts constructed from the originally feasible outcomes (i.e., $x$ and $y$).